 The overall flow will be:

 AWS Iot button click will invoke HelloCouchbaseLambda Lambda function.
-This function is uses Couchbase Java SDK to create a JSON document in Couchbase.
+This function uses the Couchbase Java SDK to create a JSON document in Couchbase.

 This blog is also playing catch up with Collecting iBeacon Data with Couchbase and Raspberry Pi IoT Devices by Nic and The CouchCase by Matthew on their summer projects.
 One last blog will be published in this series.
 That will show how multiple AWS IoT buttons can be used for some fun.